Ardingly railway station: Present day

-An Amey Roadstone plant (now Hanson Aggregates) was established in the Ardingly goods yard shortly after closure of the line, and was served by a daily freight working from Haywards Heath using the former down local line.
+An Amey Roadstone plant (now Heidelberg Materials UK) was established in the Ardingly goods yard shortly after closure of the line, and was served by a daily freight working from Haywards Heath using the former down local line.
 Access to the up main and up local lines at Copyhold Junction was severed.
 The company demolished the station platforms, except for a short length of the former up platform near the road bridge.
 The track in the station was removed and a loop installed at the southern end of the former goods yard area.
 The station buildings remained, used by Hanson Aggregates as offices.
 A pair of ornamental cast iron station canopy brackets, and the ticket office window, were sold as lots 302 and 303 by auctioneers T. Bannister & Co. at the Ardingly historic vehicle spectacular show at the South of England Showground in July 1983.

 Preservation future

 In 1997, the Heritage Bluebell Railway acquired the trackbed as far as the Aggregate Depot boundary at Ardingly, and has long-term aspirations to restore and reopen the branch.
 To help bridge the gap created by the missing Sheriff Mill viaduct, spoil from the excavation of Imberhorne cutting (part of the works necessary for the Bluebell's extension to East Grinstead) was used to extend existing embankments towards Ardingly.
 Re-signalling work had also taken place at Horsted Keynes, with signals being installed in preparation for the eventual re-laying of the track.
 Mid Sussex District Council has accordingly safeguarded the route of the line from re-development that would prejudice its reinstatement.
 Two public consultation sessions were held at Ardingly in September 2022, to set out proposals which were submitted to Mid-Sussex District Council.